dylanreed/dylanreed.com/index.md

 <br />

 A collection of short stories I have written over the last four months.
 They range from the insane to the more insane.
+Each of these started as a random idea that I couldn't get rid of no matter how hard I tried.
+Since it is me there is of course one story that involves cats... so that is awesome.
 I hope you enjoy them.

+Things I have Written: Vol. 1 is available on Amazon now.
+Also don't for get to check out [Acme Hero Inc](http://acmeheroinc.com)for more stories by Dylan.

 <a href = "http://www.amazon.com/gp/product/B01CGZOH3W">